This is an archival story that predates current editorial management.

 Megan Abrigo is the hostess of NBC's "Face the Ace" which premieres tonight at 9-10 pm.

+to "Deal or No Deal" in that you really want these people to win and it's heartbreaking when they don't win and incredible when they do get to take home the money.
 4) Are you a poker player?
 Has working on the show made you more interested in poker?

 For fun as a hobby, I'll play with friends.
 I think the people who are really good at it get mad at me because I'm not the analytical, mathematical person who plays poker.
 I'm more like, 'maybe I'll get lucky, let's go all in.'
 I'm more on a whim poker player, I'm not consistent at all.
 It's fun though.
 I'm defintiely more interested in the game now thanks to the show.
 I got to know the terms more, I learned about the other poker games, besides Texas Hold-em'.